 As the decade’s styles were coming into maturity, so was the hit formula the Doobie Brothers started with Takin’ It to the Streets in 1976.
 Produced by Ted Templeman, the man who would guide them from the beginning, Minute By Minute would introduce more keyboards and a lighter pop/soul/rock sound.

 The concept of blue-eyed soul was not new, but McDonald’s soulful delivery moved the sound from album oriented rock (AOR) to more mainstream pop audiences.
 While Hall and Oats were still trying to decide if they wanted to be progressive pop or not, it was the Doobie Brother’s who would give new credence to the term Blue Eyed Soul to mass audiences.
-While McDonald became the lead voice of the band, many of the non-single tracks feature Patrick Simmons who was one of the band’s guitar players.
+While McDonald became the lead voice of the band, many of the non-single tracks feature Patrick Simmons (one of the band’s guitar players) prominently.
 Simmons would write many of the songs on Minute by Minute and would go on to a solo career himself.

 Critics were mostly positive, but the music business being more color struck then as it is now, prompted some detractors to bemoan the Doobie Brothers as sellouts who were trying to cash in on the popularity of disco (Black culture).
 That argument applied more to Rod Stewart and arguably the Rolling Stones, both of who made concessions to disco in some way or another.
 Not that the Doobie Brothers did not have something for disco fans.
 Although not part of the original album recording there was an extended disco version 12″of “What a Fool Believes”.